Student Mini Grants

 To increase your chances of being an award recipient, please provide as much detail as possible in the application, including your plans and any progress so far.
 For more guidance on how you could spend the award money, or if you have questions, please reach out to the Wayfinder Society team.

-** Please note: If you are selected as a recipient of a Student Mini-Grant, you will need to submit an expense report (see an example) within 1 year showing how you’ve used the grant money.
+** Please note: If you are selected as a recipient of a Student Mini-Grant, you will need to submit an expense report (see an example) by August 2026 how you’ve used the grant money.

 What else should I know?